chef/chef-web-docs/chef_master/source/knife_windows.rst

 **Generate an SSL certificate, and then create a listener**

 Use the ``listener create``, ``cert generate``, and ``cert install`` arguments to create a new listener and assign it a newly-generated SSL certificate.
 First, make sure that WinRM is enabled on the machine.
-Do so by running the following on the Windows node:
+Do so by running the following command on the Windows node:

 .. code-block:: bash